-In every leader’s career, there are times when you need to provide negative feedback to your direct reports.
+In every leader’s career, there are times when you need to provide constructive criticism to your direct reports (or your peers).
 A person may be underperforming, have interpersonal issues with other team members, or feel disengaged from their work.
 This is when you need to step up and offer honest feedback to improve the situation.
 But it’s not always clear how to best give tough feedback in a way that resonates with the recipient.
-In fact, 1 in 5 employees says the feedback they get at work doesn’t help them grow and develop.

-Read on for tips on how to improve your feedback skills, create a feedback culture within your team, and turn constructive criticism into a positive experience for your team members.
+Learning how to give negative feedback can help ensure your feedback has a positive impact on an employee’s success, engagement, and overall trust in your leadership.
+Read on for tips on how to give negative feedback, create a feedback culture within your team, and turn constructive criticism into a positive experience for your team members.

 Why Is It Important to Know How to Give Negative Feedback?

-Giving negative feedback can be difficult and tricky.
-But you do so because offering constructive feedback to employees shows that you are invested in their progress and achievement.
+Answering the question of how to give negative feedback can be difficult and tricky.
+While it may be uncomfortable, offering constructive feedback shows that you are invested in your employee’s progress and achievement.

 The point of giving negative feedback is not to highlight mistakes or failures.
-Constructive criticism is done to highlight something that they were unaware of, with the intention to help, and not reprimand.
+Constructive criticism is done to highlight opportunities for growth and improvement and should come from a place of resolution, not reprimand.

-Feedback cultivates learning, whether it’s positive or negative feedback.
-Ongoing development and growth opportunities are one of the most important factors for job satisfaction.
-Therefore, having a manager who is good at delivering negative feedback can make a big difference in the employee experience, not to mention their performance.
+Feedback cultivates learning, whether it’s positive or negative.
+Ongoing development and growth opportunities are one of the most important factors for job satisfaction, so having a manager who is good at delivering negative feedback can make a big difference in the employee experience, not to mention their performance.

 - Did you address the who, what, where, when, and why of the situation?